 Additionally, actions undertaken to restore natural systems are anticipated to have long-term beneficial and sometimes short-term adverse impacts to the physical, biological, socio-economic, and/or cultural environments.
-In the analysis below, the Trustees examine the likely beneficial and adverse impacts of Alternatives A, B, C, D and E on the quality of the human environment.
+In the analysis below, the likely beneficial and adverse impacts of Alternatives A, B, C, D and E on the quality of the human environment are examined.
 The Trustees will continue to evaluate environmental impacts as project details are identified, designed and implemented, and determine whether additional analysis under NEPA is warranted.
-The following sections evaluate anticipated environmental consequences of the restoration alternatives in light of the NRDAR evaluation criteria.
-Table 3 provides a comparative analysis of alternatives using restoration evaluation criteria.
+The following sections evaluate the restoration alternatives using the Restoration Evaluation Criteria and evaluate anticipated environmental.
+Table 3 provides a comparative analysis of alternatives using the Restoration Evaluation Criteria.